sschmitt6/restaurant-template-cms/site/content/pages/contact.md

 ## Please fill out the form below

 Let us know when you'd like to book a reservation and we'll contact you within 30 min to confirm or find another time.
+Test line of copy.

 <form name="reservation">
   <input type="text" placeholder="Your Name" name="name">